 4. You can teach someone about something.

 As self-publishing continues flourishing, more independent authors explore writing non-fiction, especially since it has become more convenient.

 With that said, writing has become an avenue for sharing a lesson to teach someone about something.

 For instance, Michelle Obama, the former US First Lady, and Barack Obama, the former US President, shared personal experiences through their books “Becoming” and “The Promised Land,” respectively.

 In that way, an average American, including others beyond borders, will know what it was like to manage White House-related affairs, which is surreal for everyone who never stepped into the home of the most influential people on Earth.

 5. You become a calmer person.

 As I mentioned earlier, writing does its magic in so many ways.
-As you scribble the words on sheets of paper, for instance, you unconsciously allow yourself to let go of something or someone you never thought possible before.
+As you scribble the words on paper, for instance, you unconsciously allow yourself to let go of something or someone you never thought possible before.